 Use a number graph to highlight an important data point.

 Use a table to view detailed data for a list of similar items.

 How to Use Filters

 Filters enable you to narrow your results to meaningful information.
 For example, suppose you wanted to see the total number of items sold at each store, but you were particularly interested in those more expensive items.
-You could choose a bar graph and use the field Device Name and the subfield TransactionAmount with the filter price > 50 to view the transactions of the devices that with an average cost greater than $50 as shown in the example widget below.
+You could choose a bar graph and use the field Device Name and the subfield Annual Mileage with the filter Location: Quebec, Canada to view the average annual mileage of cars in Quebec, Canada, as shown in the example widget below.